Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two: Introduction

-Recently, classification theory of linear equations up to some transformations have been developed.
-Since these transformations of linear equations leave isomonodromic deformation equations invariant~\cite{MR2363425}, we can make use of classification theory of linear equations to the classification of Painlev\'e-type equations\footnote{In this paper we use the term Painlev\'e-type equations synonymously with isomonodromic deformation equations.}.
-As for the 4-dimensional case, classification and derivation of the Painlev\'e-type equations from isomonodromic deformation have been completed~\cite{sakai_imd, kns, kawakami-ramified}.
+Recently, classification theory of linear equations up to Katz's operations have been developed.
+Since these operations of linear equations leave isomonodromic deformation equations invariant~\cite{MR2363425}, we can make use of classification theory of linear equations to classify the Painlev\'e-type equations\footnote{In this paper we use the term the Painlev\'e-type equations synonymously with isomonodromic deformation equations, despite the fact that Painlev\'e has never investigated isomonodromy.
+We prefer to use the term the Painlev\'e-type equations rather than the Schlesinger-type equations in order to express that our aim is to understand various higher-dimensional analogs of the Painlev\'e equations.}.
+As for the 4-dimensional case, classification and derivation of the Painlev\'e-type equations from isomonodromic deformation have been completed~\cite{sakai_imd, kns, 2016arXiv160803927K, 2016arXiv160905263K, MR3740334}.
 According to their result, there are 40 types of 4-dimensional Painlev\'e-type equations.
-Among these 40 types of equations, some of them coincides with previously-known equations from different derivations.
+Among these 40 types of equations, some of the equations coincide with equations already known from different contexts.
 Such well-known equations along with new equations are all organized in a unified way: isomonodromic deformation and degeneration.

-There is a problem to their classification.
+There are problems to their classification.
 They say that there are ``at most'' 40 types of 4-dimensional Painlev\'e-type equations.
-There is no guarantee that these 40 equations are actually different.
+There is no guarantee that these 40 equations are actually distinct.
 Some Hamiltonians of these equations look very similar to each other.
 Since the appearance of Hamiltonians or equations may change significantly by changes of variables, we can not classify equations by their appearances.
-Intrinsic or geometrical studies of these equations may be necessary to distinguish these Painlev\'e-type equations.
-The aim of this paper is to start such intrinsic studies of 4-dimensional Painlev\'e-type equations.
+Intrinsic or geometrical studies of these equations may be necessary to distinguish the Painlev\'e-type equations.
+The aim of this paper is to initiate geometrical studies of 4-dimensional Painlev\'e-type equations starting from these concrete equations.